nisha27edu/nisha27edu/README.md

 ## About Me
  👋 Hi, I'm Nisha Revankar
- - 🎓 Graduate Engineer @SDSU
+ - 🎓 Graduate student @SDSU
  - 🌱 I'm interested in embedded systems and machine learning, also have a prior experience in the automotive industry focused on software integration and controller design.

 ## 🎓 Education